Youth Towards

 Overall, the "Youth Towards Zero Food Waste Campaign" aims to mobilize young people in their communities while inspiring institutions globally to reduce food waste.
 Through community projects, food waste audits, commitments to reduce waste, institutional actions and evaluation, we promote sustainable food practices and responsibility among.

-Previous initiatives undertaken by the World Food Forum to combat food waste:
+Previous initiatives undertaken by the World Food Forum to combat food waste

 • The Universal Plate campaign in 2022 witnessed the sharing of more than 71 million meals through collaborative efforts spanning six weeks, covering Hunger Action Month (September) to World Food Day (October 16).
 During this period, we successfully rescued over 20 million kilograms of food that would otherwise have gone to waste in the process of preparing and distributing these meals.
+This challenge engaged participants in over 1200 cities across 27 countries, with active involvement from regional food bank networks, social gastronomy organizations, private sector partners, universities, local governments, restaurants, faith-based organizations and student groups.

 News